bobgautier/rjgtoys-readthedocs/doc/source/index.rst

 projects_
 ---------

-A thin layer on top of :mod:`setuptools` to simplify writing Python projects.
+A thin layer on top of `setuptools` to simplify writing Python projects.

 xc_
 ---